How to Become a Cardiothoracic Surgeon

 Step Seven: Complete a Cardiothoracic Fellowship

-The final step before you can officially become a cardiothoracic surgeon is to complete a cardiothoracic fellowship.
-This fellowship will provide you with specialized training in cardiothoracics.
-Depending on the program you join, this step will take two to three years to complete.
+The final step before you can officially become a cardiothoracic surgeon is to complete a cardiothoracic fellowship, lasting two to three years.
+This final step marks your official path to becoming a cardiothoracic surgeon!

 Cardiothoracic Surgeon Salary and Career Outlook